javierferna/Build-a-GPT/README.md

 # 🤖 Build-a-GPT

 This  repository provides an educational implementation of a GPT-style autoregressive Transformer model trained from scratch.
-It enables users to build, train, and generate text using custom duments.
+It enables users to build, train, and generate text using custom documents.
 In this case, I used the classic novel *"Twenty Thousand Leagues Under the Sea"* by Jules Verne.

-**Key highlights:**
+**Key features:**

 * 📚 **GPT Transformer Model:** An autoregressive Transformer decoder architecture inspired by GPT.
 * 🔄 **Rotary Positional Embeddings (RoPE):** Implements SOTA positional encodings to effectively capture relative token positions.